cozy/cozy.github.io/README.md

 Learn how to [use Cozy](https://docs.cozy.io/en/use), [host your own server](https://docs.cozy.io/en/install/) and [develop applications](https://docs.cozy.io/en/dev/).

+## How are the docs deployed

+This doc is built automatically by Travis when

+* master is pushed
+* and every day

+As soon as it is built, it is available on https://cozy.github.io/cozy-docs-v3/en/. https://docs.cozy.io is not a direct mirror and is updated by hand so it is not directly updated.
+Nevertheless it shoud be almost up-to-date.

 ## Hack this documentation

 This documentation is built with [MkDocs](http://www.mkdocs.org).